Croatia What to visit

 • Pašticada: meat stewed for several hours and usually served with a thick red wine-based sauce

-• Soparnik: a kind of pie made with swiss chard.
+• Soparnik: a kind of pie made with Swiss chard.
 It tastes a bit strange.

 • Rožata: a kind of pudding made with a regional liqueur